- Original 302 cubic inch Windsor V8

 OUR SALE INCLUDES THE FOLLOWING DOCUMENTATION AND ACCESSORIES

-* Photos taken prior to the car's restoration
+* Photos of car prior to its restoration

 * The aforementioned Marti Auto Works Elite Report